- Chart

 ETF Overview

 The John Hancock Multifactor Large Cap ETF (JHML) seeks to provide investment results that closely correspond to the performance of the John Hancock Dimensional Large Cap Index.
-It focuses on large-cap U.S. equities, utilizing a multifactor approach to identify stocks with potentially higher returns based on factors such as profitability, value, and size.
+It focuses on large-cap U.S. equities, utilizing a multifactor approach that emphasizes relative price, profitability, and size factors.

 Investment Objective